Urbanization

 Urbanization}

-Home > Drivers > Urbanization
+Home > Urbanization

 Though not inherently a risk driver itself, rapid, uncontrolled or poorly planned urbanization can increase the likelihood of disasters.
 Cities often develop at the expense of altering natural landscapes and changing ecosystem dynamics, resulting in higher exposure of people and livelihoods to natural hazards, as well as creating new risks.
 For example, an increase in impervious surfaces can increase the risk that a normal rain event ends up in a catastrophic flood.
 Additionally, increasing population densities often mean an unequal distribution of services, where the most marginalized citizens are pushed to the most marginal areas, such as steep slopes or floodplains, where they are disproportionately at risk.